paychex/tracking/README.md

 More specifically, there are 7 analytics the Tracking library provides:

  1. tracking user behavior (user events)
+ 2. tracking errors (error events)
- 2. collecting context-specific metrics (data events)
+ 3. collecting context-specific metrics (data events)
- 3. segmenting analytics by context, metrics, and dimensions
+ 4. segmenting analytics by context, metrics, and dimensions
- 4. timing user-initiated transactions, with optional nesting (timers)
+ 5. timing user-initiated transactions, with optional nesting (timers)
- 5. timing specific points in the application lifecycle against a common baseline (marks)
+ 6. timing specific points in the application lifecycle against a common baseline (marks)
- 6. measuring the time between any 2 marks, with optional nested marks (measures)
+ 7. measuring the time between any 2 marks, with optional nested marks (measures)
- 7. measuring download times for scripts, documents, css, and html (network timings)
+ 8. measuring download times for scripts, documents, css, and html (network timings)

-All 7 analytics follow a single consistent format, allowing you to specify optional categories, tags, variables, etc.
+All 8 analytics follow a single consistent format, allowing you to specify optional categories, tags, variables, etc.
 This metadata can be used in analysis packages to generate queries with incredible detail and focus.

 Finally, all of this data can be persisted to any number of collectors you specify.
 A *collector* is simply a JavaScript